 We all go through transitions in life – whether it’s the move from primary to secondary schooling, from education to employment, or from living with family to living independently in another town or city.
 Sometimes these transitions can be tough – it doesn’t matter how old you are!
-For many young peoples, however, the transition from school to further education, training, or employment, can be complicated by systemic and personal barriers including:
+For many young people, however, the transition from school to further education, training, or employment can be complicated by systemic and personal barriers including:

-- early disengagement from education;
+- early disengagement from education

-- low school retention rates;
+- low school retention rates

-- lack of family/community support;
+- lack of family/community support

-- intergenerational poverty and family unemployment;
+- inter-generational poverty and family unemployment

-- geographic disadvantages – limited employment opportunities, lack of public transport options, high transport costs;
+- geographic disadvantages – limited employment opportunities, lack of public transport options, high transport costs

-- prohibitive higher education costs;
+- prohibitive higher education costs

-- low employability skills;
+- low employability skills

-- employer attitudes towards hiring young people;
+- employer attitudes towards hiring young people

-- personal challenges associated with young people transitioning into adulthood, with its changes in roles, responsibilities;
+- personal challenges associated with young people transitioning into adulthood, with its changes in roles, responsibilities

 - cultural issues or experience of racism.

 Research has demonstrated education’s tangible social, personal and economic benefits.
 Though financial stress and low incomes are significant causes of social exclusion, educational disadvantage is also a factor.
 National Centre for Vocational Education Research (NCVER) research has shown that “education’s biggest impact on social inclusion can come from increasing year 12 completion rates and/or completing certificate III qualifications” (p18).
-“Education begets education”, or so the saying goes – opening young people’s eyes to a range of educational opportunities builds a solid foundation upon which they, and their families, can pursue their own aspirations, achieve wellbeing and social inclusion.
+“Education begets education”, or so the saying goes – opening young people’s eyes to a range of educational opportunities builds a solid foundation upon which they, and their families, can pursue their own aspirations, achieve well-being and social inclusion.